A paragliding or hang-gliding flight offers a unique view from the bird’s perspective on Lake Caldaro

 But what's the difference?
 The paraglider pilot sits in a harness suspended below a fabric wing and controls the flight by a network of suspension lines.
 The glider aircraft has no rigid primary structure.
 The hang-glider pilot, however, is in a harness suspended from the airframe and controls the aircraft by shifting body weight in opposition to a control frame.
 The hang-glider itself is made of an aluminium alloy or composite frame covered with synthetic sailcloth.

-There are three clubs in the surroundings of Caldaro and Termeno, which take you on a tandemflight and bring you safely back to the ground again.
-The “Lee Devils” Paraglider Club in Caldaro, founded in 1995, offers tandemflights for all interested to experience the landscape of Lake Caldaro from a unique perspective.
+There are three clubs in the surroundings of Caldaro and Termeno.
+The paragliding club "Lee Devils" from Caldaro, founded in 1995, is at the disposal of all who are interested and will provide you with information on take-off and landing sites as well as weather forecasts, so that your flight will be completely safe and you can experience the area around Lake Caldaro from a unique perspective.
 Two further clubs are located in Bolzano, the capital of South Tyrol: Easy Fly and the Beko-Flysystems Paragliding School.

 "Lee Devils" Paraglider Club